 EMDF joins Green Finance Advisory Group

 Emerging Markets Dialogue on Finance (EMDF) recently joined the Sustainable Stock Exchanges (SSE) Green Finance Advisory Group.
 The group seeks to answer the question which role stock exchanges can play in Green Finance.
 It strives to develop practical recommendations for stock exchanges and their regulators based on current best practices.
-The findings will be translated into a “how to” guide for stock exchanges and regulators to best promote and grow Green Finance.
+The findings are now translated into a “how to” guide for stock exchanges and regulators to best promote and grow Green Finance.
+The report guidance on green finance was launched by the SSE at COP23 in Bonn, Germany, with the expertise and support of the Green Finance Advisory Group.

 Key topics include: